theZiz/hase/hase_readme.txt

 - Random level with holes
 - No hare stacks floating in the air
 - Countdown starts only if the camera is on the player and not a dropped item
-- Building and shooting weapons got two different settings to avoid target cheating ;)
+- Building and shooting weapons got two different settings to avoid aim cheating ;)

 1.5.4.18:
 - Smaller zoom level for starting with big windows